 $1,200-$1,300 Ductless Heat Pump (mini-split)

 This Oregon state tax credit is dependent upon HSPF.

 The Federal Government and state of Oregon offer several energy tax incentives on a variety of products.
 Learn more about 2015 Federal Tax Credits and Oregon’s Residential Energy Tax Credit Program – you’ll find a full list of qualifying products and technologies, as well as downloadable applications and instructional forms.

 Wondering if your current system is eligible for tax credits?
 Give us a call and our HVAC professionals will help you determine what incentives can help you save.
 If it’s time for an upgrade, take a look at our energy-saving HVAC products.
-We’re certified with NW Natural, Energy Trust of Oregon, and PGE and we’re ready to help provide you with cost saving energy incentives.
+We’re certified with NW Natural and Energy Trust of Oregon and we’re ready to help provide you with cost saving energy incentives.
 Contact us today to schedule a 100% FREE ESTIMATE for any replacement unit.

 *Tax credit specifications can change each year.
 The incentives listed are based on 2015 Federal and State Tax Credits, which expire on December 31, 2016.